 How do we still the mind?
 How do we create balance?
 We begin by looking within.
-In Ashtanga, we use a very physical style of yoga to “occupy” the body so that we can begin to tune in more closely to the mind.
-That’s when we might discover our own internal messaging.
-Messaging that maybe doesn’t serve us or limits us.
-Time and time again, I’ve seen Ashtanga Yoga profoundly impact my student’s wellbeing.
-And yes, you can practice Ashtanga if you’re not flexible AND a beginner AND have never done yoga before.
-It’s all possible!
+In Ashtanga, the intention is to “occupy” the body in order to tune in to the mind.
+That’s when we discover our internal messaging.
+Messaging that maybe doesn’t serve us.
+Time and time again, I’ve seen Ashtanga Yoga profoundly impact my student’s mental and physical wellbeing.
+You can practice Ashtanga if you’re not flexible AND a beginner.
+Review the online class schedule or sign up for my mailing list.
+Start today!